-Pokal – Everyone was hoping for an interesting draw.
-Kaiserslautern?
-St. Pauli?
-Not to be this time around.
-It will be Hoffenheim at home on Halloween.
+Pokal – It will be Hoffenheim at home on Halloween.
 At least something we know we can handle, and things have shifted for Hoffenheim since our last meeting.

 04.10 WedBorussia Dortmund vs Milan – 12 noon, Paramount+

 07.10 Sat Borussia Dortmund vs Union Berlin – 6:30am, ESPN+

 20.10 Fri Borussia Dortmund vs Werder Bremen – 11:30pm, ESPN+

 25.10 Wed – Newcastle United vs Borussia Dortmund – 12 noon, Paramount+

 28.10 Sat Frankfurt vs Borussia Dortmund – 7:30am, ESPN+

 31.10 Tue Borussia Dortmund vs Hoffenheim – 10am, ESPN+ POK